Will flight restrictions help as new virus variant emerges? - NewsBreak

 They might buy countries more time to speed up vaccination and introduce other measures, like masking and social distancing, but they are highly unlikely to prevent the entry of new variants, said Mark Woolhouse, a professor of infectious diseases at the University of Edinburgh.

-“Travel restrictions can delay but not prevent the spread of a highly transmissible variant,” he said.FDA: Merck COVID pill effective, experts will review safety
+“Travel restrictions can delay but not prevent the spread of a highly transmissible variant,” he said.Stocks sink on new COVID variant; Dow loses 905 points

 Johns Hopkins University infectious disease specialist Dr. Amesh Adalja says the travel restrictions only give the public a false sense of security and should stop being the “knee-jerk” reaction by public officials.
 Adalja noted imposing restrictions makes politicians “look as if they’re doing something” but doesn’t make sense when countries now have countermeasures such as rapid tests and vaccines.